Super-Frame/Unique-Games-Manager/README.md

 **Super Frame** with the idea of a *world more united by games*, has been given the job of doing something impossible, something that no one would dare to do, and this has come out, ***HEROS?***.
 You have never been so close to making video games in which you are the protagonist and depending on what the outcome is.

-> we created it, you enjoy it
+> we created it, you enjoy it.

 ***Simón López***, Creator of Super Frame and creator of HEROS?